Green Wave advance to third straight NCAA Championship, fifth in last seven years

-Lorne Don is in his first season as the head women's golf coach for the Tulane Green Wave.
+Lorne Don is in his third season as the head women's golf coach for the Tulane Green Wave in 2015-16.
 Don was tabbed as the fifth head golf coach in the program's 25-year history on July 12, 2013.

 Individually, he assisted in the recruitment and coaching of four golfers, who earned All-America honors a combined seven times, and 13 different golfers earned All-Big Ten Conference honors on 21 occasions.
 Two Spartan golfers achieved Big Ten Player of the Year honors and five golfers were tabbed the MSU Female Athlete of the Year.